 Something we might not know about you?

 I actually was born in Venezuela.
 My father was a geologist and worked for a French company there.
 I only was there for three weeks; I have a baby picture on my Venezuelan passport, but I have never been back.
-(Interviewer: Are you an American citizen?)
-I am, I became American last year!
+I officially became an American a few years ago.

 Most interesting job before this?